 In the black summer of 1847, nearly 40,000 Irish came ashore in Toronto; a city of less than 20,000 people.
 Many that survived the journey didn't last much longer and those that did still faced Old World intolerance and religious divides.

-But their arrival also inspired events that created Canada, and left us with colourful tales that are both tragic and hilarious.
+But their arrival also inspired events that created Canada, and left us with colourful tales that are sometimes tragic and other times hilarious.

 TERRAIN: City streets, sidewalks, grass, some stairs

 ELEVATION: Mostly flat with a few ramps & stairs